CYYJL/LS2Net/README.md

 > LS²Net contains only 0.21M parameters and achieves an inference speed of 96 FPS, making it easily embeddable into ultrasound consoles or portable devices for real-time, on-device segmentation.
 This capability enables efficient operation directly on the ultrasound platform, allowing real-time segmentation of target regions during image acquisition and substantially enhancing the efficiency and intelligence of ultrasound examinations.
 Clinically, real-time lesion localization and quantitative visualization during scanning facilitate faster and more accurate diagnosis, which is particularly valuable in emergency, bedside, and primary healthcare settings where computational resources are limited.

-This supplementary discussion further explains the potential practical value of the lightweight architecture and high inference speed of LS²Net for real-time ultrasound applications.

 ---